Wet forecast for Thailand

 When I eventually walked into the lobby of my rather smart hotel, I was an absolute sight.
 The worse discovery was that my plastic ‘covered’ passport was waterlogged and took me 2 hours to unstick over a lightbulb, using a pair of tweezers.
 Fortunately the title page and visas for China, Mongolia and Nepal had somehow survived.
 The remainder was smeared with red run dye.
 Each border crossing commented but gave me entry and exit.
 My application for a new passport is in the system, but I will forever remember Thai New Year!”

-Photo: Songkran in Thailand by Mark Brown
+Photo: Songkran in Thailand on holiday by Mark Brown